hugolhld/aws-project/readme.md

 *Hugo Lhernould - Johannes Houenou - Axel Lanyan - Arouna Kanoke - Mehdi Mahoudi - Nicolas Speich*

-### For deploy on AWS 👊🏼
+### For AWS deployment 👊🏼

-#### 0 - Necessary dependency ✌️
+#### 0 - Necessary dependencies ✌️

  - Terraform CLI
  - AWS CLI

-#### 1 - Configure your AWS credidentials 🚗
+#### 1 - Configure yours AWS credidentials 🚗

- - Log you on you AWS account
+ - Log on your AWS account
- - in `eu-west-3` region
+ - Make sur to be in `eu-west-3` region
- - Create **EC2 Key Pair** region and download them, put this at the root of directory
+ - Create **EC2 Key Pair** and download it, put it at the root of your project directory
- - Configure Security group with rules like that:
+ - Configure Security group with the following rules:

     `Custom TCP with PORT 8080`
     `Custom TCP with port 8081`